Edited 2 August 2018:

 For about the cost of an empty industrial space + utilities, you can come join me and a stable handful of other woodworkers in a fully equipped professional wood shop.
 You don’t have to work alone, and you don’t have to move stuff around in your tiny shop to use a different machine.

-We help each other in lots of ways: I helped John unpackage some butcher-block countertops on Friday.
-George is working on two bathroom remodel jobs he got from John.
-Chris recently built a bunch of cabinet doors for one of George’s jobs.
+We help each other in lots of ways: We help each other move heavy things.
+We collaborate from time to time.
 If you have a delivery coming, maybe someone else can receive it while you’re out.
 If you want to talk through the construction of a joint, we’ll figure it out.
 Finish problem?
 We’ll figure that out too.
 Want to grab some lunch?
 Let’s get tacos.
+What’s the deal with this vendor–do they know what they’re talking about?
 Does the design of my new project look stupid?
 I hope you’ll tell me.
+Together we are stronger, we can do better work, and we can work smarter.
 One of my greatest goals is that we will inspire each other to design and build better things.

-There are currently three members plus myself.
+There are currently four members plus myself.
 It’s not like the chaos of other shared shops, where anybody can come in for a single project.
-Each member commits to six months at a time, and all three have completed their first six months now, and all have signed up for another.
+Each member commits to six months at a time, and all four have completed their first six months now, and all have signed up for another.
 What this means is that we get to know each other.
 We don’t have to worry what the stranger is going to do every day.
 We know each other’s strengths.
 And we don’t have piles of stuff lying around that belong to somebody who might eventually come back for it.
 Each member gets space in a private or semi-private storage room with a door and a lock, so they can safely store tools and supplies.
-There is space for two or three more people.
+There is currently one vacancy, as of 2 August 2018.

 I’m there almost every day, so scheduling visitors is easy.
 Come see it!